Filing Bankruptcy in New Hampshire

 In New Hampshire, you may use either the New Hampshire state exemptions, or the federal bankruptcy exemptions.

 In New Hampshire, you can exempt up to $100,000 of real property or manufactured housing.
 You can also exempt various items of personal property, including: beds, bedding, cooking utensils, burial plots, clothing, stoves, refrigerators, furniture to $3,500, jewelry to $500, and a motor vehicle to $4,000.
 New Hamshire also allows bankruptcy filers to exempt certain wages, various pensions, some public benefits, and tools of your trade to $5,000, among other things.
 Here’s a list of New Hampshire exemptions.

 The Means Test

 When you file for bankruptcy, you must compare your income to the median income for a household of your size in New Hampshire.
 If your income is less than the median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).

-Currently, the median New Hampshire income for a one-person household is just over $51,500; these figures change periodically.
+Currently, the median New Hampshire income for a one-person household is about $56,000; these figures change periodically.
 You can find the most recent amounts on the website of the U.S. Trustee at www.justice.gov/ust.
-Click on “Bankruptcy Reform,” and then “Means Testing Information.”
-Or go directly to the Census Bureau table here.
+Click on “Means Testing Information.”

 After you file for bankruptcy but before you receive your discharge, you must take a debtor education course.
 Like the mandatory credit counseling you must take before filing your forms, you must receive debtor education from an agency approved by the U.S. Trustee’s Office.
 Here a list of agencies approved to provide this course in New Hampshire.